SEO Audit Service

 It’s important that we have access to Google Search Console, Google Analytics and Bing Webmaster Tools. (if you have Bing – good, but it is not as important as GSC).

 We will need access for about a week.
 Click through rates are now shown in GSC and this can give you the quickest return on investment.

 Do You Use SEO Tools?

-Spider tools: Spider tools pull information from your website and present it in a way that is easier to analyse and understand patterns.
+Spider tools: SiteBuld & Screaming Frog – Spider tools crawl websites collecting information that is then presented it in a way that is easier to analyse and understand patterns.

-Backlink tools: Backlink tools are all third party tools that scrape the web similar to Google.
+Backlink tools: Ahrefs & Majestics – Backlink tools are all third party tools that scrape the web similar to Google.

 Scrapping and checking tools: URL Profiler, Scrapebox

 Content checking: Duplicate content is often an issue and we check it in bulk.

 And of course, we pull data from Google using their API for Analytics and Google Search Console and combine it with the crawled data.